-- Pets are messy — However, it’s still possible to maintain a clean home with a full family of messy humans and pets.
+- Pets are messy — But they don’t have to be!
+It’s still possible to maintain a clean home with a full family of messy humans and pets.

 - Make cleaning convenient — Set up a cleaning caddy, put a cleaning station by the front door, and switch to a cordless vacuum — these are just a few of our tips.